-- Assaulting another child or adult - Swearing
+- Assaulting another child or adult

+- Swearing

+- Refusing to follow instructions

-If a child is given a red card they will be sent to Mr Ellis and the incident will be recorded.
-If a child has 3 red cards within a half term then a meeting with parents/carers will arranged.
+If a child is given a 'red card' they will be sent to Mr Ellis and the incident will be recorded.
+If a child has 3 'red cards' within a half term then a meeting with parents/carers will arranged.